Cloudflare’s Email Routing for Generating Unlimited Email Alias with Conditional Rules

 Here are some of the services available already in that category:

-For a way to generate forwarding addresses.
-But i’m afraid of the idea of being locked into a company that may one day disappear, and self-hosting to generate forwarding addresses, just doesnt vibe.
+But I’m afraid of the idea of being locked into a company that may one day disappear, and self-hosting to generate forwarding addresses, just doesnt vibe.

 So, I thought - nope, we do this instead: